 To book your test you will need your driving licence number and your Theory Test Pass Certificate number.

-On the day of the test, the candidate must take both parts of their driving licence (the photocard and the paper counterpart) with them, and their theory test pass certificate (or confirmation).
+On the day of the test, the candidate must take their photocard driving licence and their theory test pass certificate (or confirmation) with them.
 If they only have an old-style paper licence, they must take their signed driving licence and a valid passport.
 If they do not take these documents, they will not be able to take the test and will lose their fee.

 The practical driving test takes place on public roads in typical road and traffic conditions and lasts about 40 minutes.
 It is designed to see if the candidate can drive safely, knows the Highway Code and can demonstrate this through their driving.